ricardomaraschini/tagger/README.md

 obtaining Container Images, potentially making the process of pulling their blobs (manifests, config, and layers) slower.

-The notion of indexing Container Image versions by tags is helpful.
-Still, it does not provide users with the right confidence to always use the intended Container Image – today's "latest" tag might not be tomorrow's "latest" tag.
+The notion of indexing Container Image versions by "tags" is helpful.
+Still it does not provide users with the right confidence to always pull the intended Container Image – today's "latest" tag may not be tomorrow's "latest" tag.
 In addition to that, these Image Registries allow access to Container Images by their Manifest content's hash (i.e., usually sha256), which gives users the confidence at a cost in semantics.

 When releasing a new version of an application to Push and to Deploy are split into two distinct steps.
 Both the pusher and the puller need access to the same Image Registry, adding complexity.
 Credentials are one example of the concerns.
-Other factors may pop up when running, for instance, in an air-gapped environment, where the cluster may not reach external Image Registries.
+Other factors may pop up when running, for instance, in an air-gapped environment, where the cluster may not be ablt to reach external Registries.

 Tagger aims to overcome these caveats by providing an image management abstraction layer.
 For instance, by providing a direct mapping between a Container Image tag (e.g., "latest") and its correspondent Manifest content's hash.

-When integrated with a Internal or Mirror Registry, Tagger allows users to push or pull Images directly without requiring an external Image Registry.
-It works as a layer between the user and the Internal Registry.
+When integrated with an Internal or Mirror Registry, Tagger allows users to mirror remotely hosted images into the cluster and to push or pull Images directly without requiring an external Image Registry.
+It works as a layer between the user and the Internal or Mirror Registry.

 In summary, Tagger mirrors remote Container Images into a Kubernetes cluster, provides an interface allowing users to pull and push images directly to the Kubernetes cluster.